 What This Unlocks

-As AI becomes part of everything and technology gets commoditized, the relationship your team has with your customers is what's defensible.
+And as AI becomes part of everything and technology gets commoditized, the relationship your team has with your customers is what's defensible.
 The expertise.
 The trusted advisor.
 The human who knows when a customer needs a call instead of an email.
-Those things become exponentially more valuable as everything else levels out.

-Agentic workflows are what give your humans the capacity to do what only humans can do — at a scale that was never possible before.
+Agentic workflows are what give your people the capacity to be that.
+At a scale that was never possible before.

 Your Instructors